Cultural Resources Management Archaeology

 Graduate Assistantship Overview

-- Four half-time graduate assistantships are available for each fall and spring semester.
+- Six half-time graduate assistantships are available for each fall and spring semester.
 Ten-hour a week assistantships will pay $5,000 for the academic year.
 Additionally, GA's are eligible for a tuition waiver that covers up to and including six graduate credits per semester for the academic year.
+Applicants interested in a GA position must submit the GA application by May 1st.